Escanor1996/mutual-fund-daily-report-generator/README.md

 The next step is to install requirements: pip install -r requirements.
 Please, remember, SeamlessCloud requires Python>=3.6, so you may need to use pip3.

 We are almost there!
 Run our script on the SeamlessCloud: smls run.
-If you set up everything correctly, you will receive an email World Indices Daily Report.
-And finally, let's deploy our script to execute it on schedule, say 9 AM every day (UTC): smls publish --name "World Indices Daily Report" --schedule "0 9 * * *".
+If you set up everything correctly, you will receive an email mutual fund daily report.
+And finally, let's deploy our script to execute it on schedule, say 9 AM every day (UTC): smls publish --name "Mutual fund daily report" --schedule "0 9 * * *".
 If you are new to cron schedule, check this service https://crontab.guru.

+# Files:

+1. function.py: It conatines the core functional code.
+Please use the main function otherwise seamless cloud will not work.
+2. send-mail.py: contains code for sending mail.
+3. .env : it contains the mail id and passowrd.
+To provide more secure way we have used this file with dot-env library.

+# Further playing:

+You can play further with the code if you want more information included in the report.
+Another thing you have to do manually is that each time you do new investment or you have SIP you have to manually change this part:

+    units_own=[1.905,127.465,140.809,27.217]  # add units owned by you for various mutual funds scheme_code=[133810,120465,119781,118759]  # add scheme code  for various mutual funds owned by you (order should be same as above) total_investment=17499                     # total investment done by you

+If someone find a way automate this process also kudos.
+Please create a pull request I will happily add that functionality.
+Anyway after changing the code, to re-deploy the job into seamless code you can use the smls publish command with same job name, if you want to change scheduling part also same process.

 # Example of mail with generated report: